This article takes you through how you can rent out your garage space and make some additional passive income per month.

 Time took = 10 minutes

 • To terminate the agreement, it is required one calendar months’ notice in writing to Stashbee.
 The “Duration” entered in the booking process is indicative only and

 • The Host must provide a minimum of two calendar months’ notice in writing to Stashbee to cancel the agreement.

 • All waste and rubbish in the space needs to be cleared of at all times by the Guest.

 • Both Parties are responsible for informing Stashbee of any breach of Terms and Conditions

 Once all signed, that was it!
 50 minutes of my time.
-Both of us were happy with the garage lock-up arrangement and I am now getting £125 per month (with two months’ notice needed from the customer to cancel it).
-Overall it was an easy, safe, quick and an efficient process.
+Both of us were happy with the garage lock-up arrangement.
+I am now getting £125 per month (with two months’ notice needed from the customer to cancel it).
+Overall it was an easy, safe, quick and efficient process.

 If you have spare space, please join up and start hosting with Stashbee.
 Click here and we will both get a £50 reward for you signing up and renting your space out.
 The promo link is https://stashbee.com/refer/5ca28c61d6ece

 For any storage rent tips, please share below.